BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_14.md

 !boss("RIFTHIPPOWDON", "Desert Field")

-Ren is actually incredible here, probably better than the average team that you have at this point.
+Ren is actually solid here, probably better than the average team that you have at this point.
 For this reason moves that delay Hippowdon or attract attention onto your Pokemon are going to be helpful - the longer you can keep Ren's Flygon around, the better.
+Curse is a great choice for this fight as well.

 You can literally loot a knocked out Bladestar grunt for an *Ability Capsule*!
 Head up and out.
 Take a peep at Team Xen HQ on Reldin Island, then head right and up to the next map.